Trump defends first month in office, blasts media and detractors

 Since taking office last month, Mr. Trump had dialled things back significantly.
 At his joint press conference with Prime Minister Justin Trudeau earlier this week, for instance, reporters were limited to four questions and Mr. Trump delivered a brief statement full of platitudes about the quality of the U.S. relationship with Canada.

-On Thursday, Mr. Trump returned to his unscripted style and careened from subject-to-subject.Report Typo/Error
+On Thursday, Mr. Trump returned to his unscripted style and careened from subject to subject.Report Typo/Error

 Follow @adrianmorrowon Twitter: